OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 You can configure many aspects of the worker via its values.
 For now, you need to perform these customizations via the command-line using a Helm upgrade command (or setting them manually during install).

-For the full list of customizations, you can refer to [helm chart README.md](https://hub.docker.com/r/octopusdeploy/kubernetes-agent).
+For the full list of customizations, you can refer to the [Helm chart README.md](https://hub.docker.com/r/octopusdeploy/kubernetes-agent).

 ## How to try the Kubernetes worker